Last minor revision on October 26, 2020. There is a follow-up to this post.

 I wondered what those goals really mean in absolute terms, and whether we are anywhere close to "on track" with the current trend of emissions?

 Let’s have a look at the official data.
-That is, the GHG emissions in the EU classified by technical processes, which are recorded in GHG emission inventories submitted to the United Nations Framework Convention on Climate Change (UNFCCC).
+That is, the GHG emissions in the EU classified by technical processes, which are recorded in National Greenhouse Gas Inventories compiled under the EU Greenhouse Gas Monitoring Mechanism and held by the European Environment Agency (dataset DAT-13-en).
+It's the data the EU submits to the United Nations Framework Convention on Climate Change (UNFCCC).

 A note of clarification first.
 GHGs are a group of different gases, all contributing to global warming.
 The most widely known are the non-fluorinated gases carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 But there are also the two fluorinated gases sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3), and the classes of hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs).
 The nice feature is that the different gases can be lumped together – by using appropriate weighting factors that express their respective potency in creating the greenhouse effect – into a quantity called carbon dioxide equivalents (CO2-eq).
 That’s the quantity reported, and it means all GHG emissions as if they were all CO2.